2018 - 2021

 What is the best thing about studying at Warwick?

-The people, the professors' enthusiasm, how accommodating Warwick is for Freshers, the opportunities the University offers for networking.
+The people, the professors' enthusiasm, how accommodating Warwick is for Freshers, and the opportunities the University offers for networking.

 What is the worst thing?